 The Amazon rainforest and Andes mountains are home to an incredibly vast array of wildlife.

-Click on the images to see photo credits and read more about these amazing animals on the Wikipedia website.
+Click on the images below to read more about these amazing animals and to see photo credits on Wikipedia.

 Q & A,s Amazon Animals

 How many different species are there in the Amazon?

 Wet tropical forests are the most species-rich biome, and tropical forests in the Americas are consistently more species rich than the wet forests in Africa and Asia.
 As the largest tract of tropical rainforest in the Americas, the Amazonian rainforests have unparalleled biodiversity.
 One in ten known species in the world lives in the Amazon rainforest.
 This constitutes the largest collection of animal species in the world.

 More than 1,400 species of mammals are found in the Amazon, the majority of which are species of bats and rodents.
 Its larger mammals include the jaguar, ocelot, capybara and tapir. (see photos links above)